taylorstvns2013/nba-wins-platform/README.md

 # NBA Wins Platform

-A multi-league fantasy sports platform where participants draft NBA teams and compete based on total regular season wins.
+A multi-league fantasy sports platform where participants draft NBA teams and compete based on total regular season, IST, and playoff wins.

 ## Features